How to effectively communicate with your IEP team.

 - Ask yourself, do they really need to know this?
 Is this knowledge essential for the IEP process?

-- I highly recommend you purchase the IEP organizer–it helps you better monitor your child’s IEP year and submit timely communication.
+- I highly recommend you purchase the IEP Planner–it helps you better monitor your child’s IEP year and submit timely communication.

 - No surprises!
 Don’t surprise the team with big requests like a 1:1 or a placement change at the IEP meeting.
 That should be submitted in writing as part of Parent Concerns, before the IEP meeting.
 If it is appropriate for your child and you have the data, there should be no reason to surprise people with a request.
 It doesn’t increase your chances of getting a yes.